Arhan-tech786/C-calculator/README.md

 Please keep changes small and focused.
 If you're unsure about design decisions, open an issue to discuss first.

-## License

-This project is provided under the MIT License.
-See LICENSE for details (or add a LICENSE file to this repository).

 ## Contact

 Created by @Arhan-tech786.
 For questions or feedback, open an issue or contact me through my GitHub profile: https://github.com/Arhan-tech786